terminationshock/lisst/README.md

 ## Testing

 Unit tests are executed during the build process.
-However, you can also run the integration test suite with `./test.sh`.
+You can also run the integration test suite with `./test.sh`.

 ## Licenses of dependencies